TosinAremu/LITA-Captstone-Project/README.md

 - Imported the cleaned data and SQL query results into Power BI.
 - Designed interactive visualisations.
   1. A chart showing the top-selling products.
-  2. A regional heatmap illustrating the sales performance across regions.
+  2. A regional map illustrating the sales performance across regions.
   3. A line grapgh to showcase montly sales trends and seasonal spikes.
 - Set up slicers for products categories and regions to filter data dynamically.